‘Nobody can stop it’: Makhachev outclasses Della Maddalena at UFC 322

 - list 4 of 4Max Holloway spoils Dustin Poirier’s retirement UFC fight with decision win

-The 34-year-old softened up his 29-year-old adversary with calf kicks before launching a relentless wrestling attack and Della Maddalena had no answer, getting stuck on the mat dealing with submission threats under tremendous pressure for long periods.
+The 34-year-old softened up his 29-year-old adversary with calf kicks before launching a relentless wrestling attack, and Della Maddalena had no answer, getting stuck on the mat dealing with submission threats under tremendous pressure for long periods.

 “This is my plan.
 It’s not a secret, all my opponents know this, and nobody can stop it,” Makhachev said before calling for his first title defence to be at the proposed event on the White House lawn in 2026.